Your Official Guide to the Security Token Ecosystem

 This article is meant to be a snapshot of the current Security Token ecosystem as of April, 2018.
-We will work to update this article (or post a new one) as the landscape will almost definitely shift in the near future.
+We will work to keep this list updated, but you can also see updates on the original post.

 A new generation of tokens is upon us.
 If 2017 was the year of utility tokens, 2018 will undoubtedly be remembered for the birth of an entirely new eco-system of platforms, exchanges, and funds, all looking to capitalize on the trillion-dollar opportunity that is tokenized securities.
 Tokenization is becoming particularly popular amongst more traditional issuers and investors, allured by the benefits of blockchain technology, as well as the crypto whales, looking to hedge their increasingly volatile portfolios.